statisticalbiotechnology/cb2030/questions/testing.md

 ----

 1. The way I understand it, p-value depends on the iterations, so the number of times an experiment is made.
 Taking this into account, how can we be sure that p-value is reliable?
 Is there any way to overcome or limit this uncertainty?

+1. In chapter 8, It explains how increasing samples can minimize the sampling bias and measurement errors.
+I think increasing samples also grows variances and eventually threatens the assumption of similarity, How can It be solved when it comes to robustness of samples.